openvinotoolkit/model_server/extras/openvino-operator-openshift/README.md

 oc apply -f config/samples/intel_v1alpha1_ovms.yaml
 ```

-The available parameters](../../deploy/#helm-options-references) at the same.
+The available [parameters](../../deploy/#helm-options-references) are the same as above.

 <b>Note</b>: Some deployment configurations have prerequisites like creating relevant resources in Kubernetes.
 For example, a secret with credentials,
 persistent volume claim or configmap with a Model Server configuration file.